coastal brown bear in Alaska

 The hairs on my neck stood on alert as the massive coastal grizzly ambled closer and closer.
 I’ve watched brown bears like these in nature documentaries for years, but where once we were separated by a 55-inch Vizio television screen, now the only things between us were a few yards of grass and air.
 I could hear the breath escaping from his lungs as the nearly 1,000-pound bear moved to within a dozen yards or so.

-But any fear I may have had quickly dissipated, replaced by an overwhelming sense of joy and awe.
+Any fear I may have had quickly dissipated, replaced by an overwhelming sense of joy and awe.
 The bear sat, much like a kindergartner on a woven rug—to show he wasn’t a threat, explained my guide Brad Josephs—before beginning to graze on the meadow of sedge beneath him.
 The moment made such an impression on me that I’d later get a tattoo of that same bear on my leg.

 The bear-viewing capital of the world

-At the time, I was on a Natural Habitat Adventures trip to Katmai National Park & Preserve.
+At the time, I was on a Natural Habitat Adventures trip to Katmai National Park and Preserve.
 Several years later, I did a second bear-viewing trip with the company to Lake Clark National Park.

-Alaska is home to more than 70% of North America’s brown bears, and the stretch of the state's southeastern coast from Lake Clark National Park & Preserve to Katmai National Park & Preserve may offer the best brown bear-viewing opportunities in the world.
-Why?
 First, both areas have a particularly high concentration of bears.
 And perhaps more importantly, bears haven’t been hunted in these areas for generations, so they don’t fear humans.
 To them, we’re harmless, hairless curiosities, not prey.
 That mutual understanding and respect is what makes this area unique.

 The key to maintaining that inter-species stalemate is predictability.
 As long as humans maintain their distance, don’t make much noise, and resist that unshakable urge to snuggle with the yearling cubs, the bears don’t have to remind them who’s actually the boss out here in the wilderness.